Seraaron/agora/srd/subsystems/Martial Combat.md

 |  3. | **Far Away:**               |  _~100-300_  |    _~30-90_    |   20-60   |
 |  4. | **Remote:**                 |    _>300_    |      _>90_     |    >60    |

-#question Grid square equivalents are also provided here for those that _do_ prefer to use visual aids, tile maps, and figurines.
+❓ Grid square equivalents are also provided here for those that _do_ prefer to use visual aids, tile maps, and figurines.

 ---